nplrkn/alsoran/documentation/backlog.md

 - Ue logging level should be settable to allow warnings to show up.
 UE context should appear in logs / be stored in Logger.
 - sock_opt.rs doesn't need to be a separate file
 - Cleaner RRC interface in trait Gnbcu
-- Break procedures into small functions
 - Enforce Rust docs (see .cargo/config commented out compiler option)
 - Remodel SCTP API to follow the one in the webrtc-sctp crate.

 ## RETEST

 ## DONE
+- PDU session resource setup - code review and tidy
+- Break procedures into small functions
+- NG Setup is in workflows but F1 and E1 Setup aren't
 - Ints should be Copy rather than Clone (e.g. AmfUeNgapId)
 - Registration sequence should not set up UE context in DU or invovle Rrc Reconfiguration
 - SRB set to 0 or 1 and checking of that in Mock DU